andrewt3000/MachineLearning/neuralNets.md

 The result is a gradient for each set of weights, dJ/dW1 and dJ/dW2 which are the same size as W1, W2.

-The derivative of the softmax cost function is the probablity for the incorrect labels and the probablity - 1 for the correct label.
+The derivative of the softmax cost function is the probability for the incorrect labels and the probablity - 1 for the correct label.

 The derivative of the relu function is: